We are here to listen, support, and help!

 A close friend or family member has died recently and the student needs a safe space to talk.
 A prolonged illness or accident may make the student question or fear their own mortality.

-- If you want to talk to a chaplain, please write to Associate Chaplain Tahera Ahmad or call her at 847-491-7256 and you can be connected to a confidential chaplain in Religious & Spiritual Life on or near campus.
+- If you want to talk to a chaplain, please write to Associate Chaplain Tahera Ahmad or call her at 847-491-7256.
+You can be connected to a confidential chaplain in Religious & Spiritual Life on or near campus.

-- For more information about hazing or to report such activity, please contact Hazing Prevention.
+- For more information about hazing or to report such activity, please get in touch with Hazing Prevention.

 - For more information about Title IX or to make a report, please contact Sexual Misconduct & Prevention.